 Trailhead, Camping & Cabin

-The West Boulder River trailhead area is part of the Custer Gallatin National Forest and includes a campground, a parking area for hikers and a Forest Service operated cabin.
-This is a fairly high use area and it’s not uncommon to find hikers and horses at the trailhead or on the trail.
+The West Boulder River trailhead area is part of the Custer Gallatin National Forest and includes a campground, a Forest Service operated cabin, and a parking area for hikers and horse riders.
+This is also the parking area for the Davis Creek Trail.
+This is a fairly high-use area and it’s not uncommon to find hikers and horses at the trailhead or on the trail.
 There are no services at the trailhead so be sure to arrive fully prepared.
 The West Boulder River trail continues on far beyond the West Boulder Meadows and a fair number of backpackers and horse packers use the trail.

 West Boulder Trail

-The West Boulder Meadows are a couple miles of easy hiking from the trailhead..
+The West Boulder Meadows are a couple of miles of easy hiking from the trailhead.
 The Meadows are popular with anglers, as they provide great fishing for wild trout.

 West Boulder Meadows